IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 ![IMAGE](images/1-1-2/1-1-2_001-grasshopper-ui.png)
 >1.
 Windows title bar.
-2. Main menu bar.
+>2.
+Main menu bar.
-3. File browser control.
+>3.
+File browser control.
-4. Component palettes.
+>4.
+Component palettes.
-5. Canvas toolbar.
+>5.
+Canvas toolbar.
-6. Canvas.
+>6.
+Canvas.
+>7.
+Recently accessed files.*only displayed when no Grasshopper files are open*
-7. Recently accessed files.
-A grid of rectangular boxes providing an interface with which to open recently accessed files.
-The 3x3 menu shows the files most recently accessed (chronologically) and will display a red rectangular box if the file cannot be found (which can occur if you move a file to a new folder or delete it).
-These are only displayed when no Grasshopper files are open.
+ A grid of rectangular boxes that can be clicked to open recently accessed files.
+The 3x3 menu shows the files most recently accessed (chronologically) and will display a red rectangular box if the file cannot be found, such as will occur after you move a file to a new folder or delete it).
+>8.
+Status bar.
- 8. Status bar.
-This reveals what version of Grasshopper is currently installed on your machine.
-If a newer version is available, a pop-up menu will appear in your system tray providing instructions on how to download the latest version.
+This reveals what version of Grasshopper is currently installed on your machine. *If a newer version is available, a pop-up menu will appear in your system tray providing instructions on how to download the latest version.*

 ####1.1.2.1.
 GRASSHOPPER'S TITLE BAR